datamade/census_area/README.rst

     my_shape_with_new_data_geojson = {'type': "FeatureCollection", 'features': features}

 The method takes in the census variables you want and a geojson geometry, and returns a **generator** of the tract shapes, as geojson features, and the variables for that tract.
-You have to figure out what to do with.
+You have to figure out what to do with it.
 In the example above, we make a new geojson object.

 Similar methods are provided for block groups and blocks, for the ACS 5-year and Decennial Census.
 ::

     c.acs5.geo_blockgroup(('NAME', 'B25034_010E'), my_shape_geojson['geometry'])

-    c.sf1.geo_blocks(('NAME', 'H016F0002'), my_shape_geojson['geometry'])
+    c.sf1.geo_block(('NAME', 'H016F0002'), my_shape_geojson['geometry'])
-    c.sf1.geo_blockgroups(('NAME', 'H016F0002'), my_shape_geojson['geometry'])
+    c.sf1.geo_blockgroup(('NAME', 'H016F0002'), my_shape_geojson['geometry'])
     c.sf1.geo_tract(('NAME', 'H016F0002'), my_shape_geojson['geometry'])

     c.sf3.state_place_tract('NAME', 'H034010'), my_shape_geojson['geometry'])